pslucas0212/Part-2-Preparing-the-Satellite-Environment/README.md

 [Tutorial Menu](https://github.com/pslucas0212/RedHat-Satellite-VM-Provisioning-to-vSphere-Tutorial)

-In Part A of the tutorial we will prepare the Satellite environment.
+In Part 2 of the tutorial we will prepare the Satellite environment.
 Note: We have Simple Content Access enabled on our customer portal and with any manifests that we create.
-See this article to enable Simple Content Access - [add sca reference link here]
+For more information regarding Simple Content Access, please refer to the Simple Content Access article link in the reference section below.

-### Create a Manifest for Satellite
+### Create a Manifest for Satellite.
+To enable content on Satellite, you must first create a manifest file containing any Red Hat software subscriptions for that content and import the manifest into Satellite.

 Go to [https://access.redhat.com/](https://access.redhat.com/) and login to your Red Hat customer account.

 Click the person icon in the upper right corner of the Red Hat customer portal page.